-In September 2011, after living in the US for many years, my wife and I moved to my hometown in Italy.
+After living in the US for many years, at the end of 2011 my wife and I moved back to my hometown in Italy.

 A few weeks later, while we were still settling down, we decided to get a dog and, after some research on all the different breeds, we settled on getting an English cocker spaniel.